palankai/tutorial-isomorphic/phase-6-redux/README.md

 These functions are the action creators.
 The action is a simple data structure, which instructs the reducers to change create a new store.

+**TODO: Modify how we create the store**

 ### Let's see some reducer

+### ToDo

+- Modify how we create the store, pass the backend
+- Create the client side backend and pass that to the thunk